Codecademy/docs/content/css/concepts/background/terms/background-attachment/background-attachment.md

 ---
-Title: "background-attachment"
+Title: 'background-attachment'
-Description: "Determines if the background image is fixed in relationship to the viewport or whether it will scroll along with the rest of the page."
+Description: 'Determines if the background image is fixed in relationship to the viewport or whether it will scroll along with the rest of the page.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Borders"
+  - 'Borders'
-  - "Box Model"
+  - 'Box Model'
-  - "Colors"
+  - 'Colors'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 Determines if the background image is fixed in relationship to the viewport or whether it will scroll along with the rest of the page.